home fire safety: get alarmed

 According to the Residential Fire Safety Institute, over 92 percent of dwellings in the U.S. have at least one smoke detector.
 That sounds like an encouraging statistic, but it's estimated that one third of these alarms no longer work.
 This is because many of us either forget to test our alarms or don't replace dead batteries when we should.

-Below are some tips from the Residential Fire Safety Institute and the U.S. Fire Administration on keeping your home fire safe.
+Below are some tips from the U.S. Fire Administration on keeping your home fire safe.

 Smoke detector maintenance